christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 for backpropagation through a new sequence.

-# Apply a net to a sequence in one step thanks to sequencer module
+# Apply RNN to a sequence in one step thanks to sequencer module

 The `Sequencer` module enables to transform a net to apply it directly to the full sequence: